6.1 Boards of Examiners

 (vii) In addition, the Chair of the Board may at his or her discretion invite any person who has been involved in the teaching or assessment of the work under consideration by the Board to be present ‘in attendance’.

-b) An awards board will be judged to be quorate if attended by the Chair, Secretary, External Examiners (See c) ) and divisional representatives as required for the relevant items of business and 2/3’s for all other members.
+b) An Awards Board will be judged to be quorate if attended by the Chair, Secretary, External Examiners (See c) ) and divisional representatives as required for the relevant items of business and ⅔ for all other members.

 c) In exceptional circumstances, and where it is essential in terms of progressing board of examiner business, a member may attend the meeting via video or telephone conference or provide written comments prior to the meeting.

-a) The awards board is responsible for all programmes owned by the division.
+a) The Awards Board is responsible for all programmes owned by the division (or equivalent).
 The undergraduate board considers discussable cases for Honours classification, the postgraduate board considers discussable cases for merit and distinction.
 Both determine the final award outcomes for all students.

 (i) decide on award classifications